microsoft/onnxruntime/README.md

 **ONNX Runtime Server (beta)** is a hosted application for serving ONNX models using ONNX Runtime, providing a REST API for prediction.
 Usage details can be found [here](./docs/ONNX_Runtime_Server_Usage.md), and image installation instructions are [here](./dockerfiles#onnx-runtime-server-preview).

-### Local applications
-ONNX Runtime packages are published to PyPi and Nuget (see [Official Packages](#official-packages) and/or can be [built from source](./BUILD.md) for local application development.
-Find samples [here](https://github.com/microsoft/onnxruntime/tree/master/samples/c_cxx) using the C++ API.

-On newer Windows 10 devices (1809+), ONNX Runtime is available by default as part of the OS and is accessible via the [Windows Machine Learning APIs](https://docs.microsoft.com/en-us/windows/ai/windows-ml/).
-Find tutorials [here](https://docs.microsoft.com/en-us/windows/ai/windows-ml/get-started-desktop) for building a Windows Desktop or UWP application using WinML.

 ### IoT and edge devices
 The expanding focus and selection of IoT devices with sensors and consistent signal streams introduces new opportunities to move AI workloads to the edge.